Dr. Angela Wilbon, LCSW-C

 - Working as an Emergency Room Social Worker performing psychiatric, suicide, and stress evaluations for children.

-- Supervised 7 Social Workers/Case Managers who provide services to more than 300 patients infected with HIV.
+- Supervised 7 Social Workers/Case Managers who provided services to more than 300 patients infected with HIV.

 - Coordinated and facilitated an adolescent substance abuse prevention program.